 Best Equipment You Need For Creating Your Online Course

 First and foremost, you need to pick a good camera.
-Some features you may look for are:
+These are the criteria we paid attention to for camera recommendations:

 • Flip-Out Screen.
 The ability to see the frame while recording yourself — especially when you don't have a camera person.